Brurein/Affinity-Enforcer/README.md

  The target platform for this script is 128gb/32c vm's, so there's plenty of cores, this script will liekly be less effective on machines with less resources available.
 It also doesn't care about  E/P cores on newer intel platforms.

+To run this I use task scheduler and run it every ~5 minutes as SYSTEM.